Wisconsin vs. Purdue NCAA Football Odds, Plays and Insights | October 23, 2021

 Wisconsin vs. Purdue College Football Odds, Plays and Insights

-Two of the nation's stingiest passing defenses meet when the Wisconsin Badgers (3-3, 0-0 Big Ten) bring college football's ninth-ranked pass defense into a matchup with the No. 25 Purdue Boilermakers (4-2, 0-0 Big Ten), who have the No. 19 passing defense, on Saturday, October 23, 2021.
+The Wisconsin Badgers (3-3, 0-0 Big Ten), who have college football's 23rd-ranked scoring defense, play the No. 25 Purdue Boilermakers (4-2, 0-0 Big Ten) and their fifth-ranked scoring defense on Saturday, October 23, 2021.
 The Badgers are 3-point favorites.
-The contest has an over/under of 40 points.
+A total of 40 points has been set for this matchup.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.